JuDFTteam/aiida-fleur/docs/source/index.rst

 .. _registry: https://aiidateam.github.io/aiida-registry
 .. _OQMD: http://oqmd.org

-The aiida-fleur python package enables the use of the all-electron DFT code Fleur (http://www.flapw.de) with the `AiiDA`_ framework (http://www.aiida.net).
+The aiida-fleur python package enables the use of the all-electron Density functional theory (DFT) code Fleur (http://www.flapw.de) with the `AiiDA`_ framework (http://www.aiida.net).
-This enables Many-task/High-throuput simulations with an all-electron DFT code.
+This enables Many-task/High-throuput electronic structure simulations with an all-electron DFT code.
 The package contains plugins for the `FLEUR`_ code, inputgenerator and a datastructure.
 Further it contains basic workflows and utility.
 It is open source under the MIT license and is available under (https://github.com/broeder-j/aiida-fleur).
 The package is developed within the MaX EU Center of Excellence (www.max-center.eu) at Forschungszentrum Jülich GmbH (http://www.fz-juelich.de/pgi/pgi-1/DE/Home/home_node.html), (IAS-1/PGI-1), Germany.